rlvlad/wt-project-2025/docs/sections/abstract.typ

 The credentials are stored in plain text in the database (see @register-sequence), while the tracks and images are stored in `target/webapp` (see @uploadtrack-sequence).

 The repository is bundled with some mock data, which can be found in the corresponding folder at the root of the project.
-They are copyright free songs because we didn't want to get sued #emoji.face.cover.
+They are copyright free songs @ncs because we didn't want to get sued #emoji.face.cover.